mccarverj8/cuberun-react-three/README.md

 I went for a synthwave aesthetic, including some self-composed music, which the visual effects are synced to (so turn the music on!).

 Also features high scores stored locally.

-The development process will be detailed on my [website](https://adamkarlsten.com).

 ## Screenshots